rdsea/bigdataincidentanalytics/REASONING.md

 **Why** [Apache Flink](https://flink.apache.org/): within the extent of the current Reasoner, the utilization of a stream-processing framework is not absolutely necessary; however with increased amounts of Signals and rules, having the implementation in Flink enables the horizontal scalability at ease.
 Furthermore it has native support for [Complex Event Processing](https://ci.apache.org/projects/flink/flink-docs-release-1.10/dev/libs/cep.html) and even [Graph analysis](https://ci.apache.org/projects/flink/flink-docs-release-1.10/dev/libs/gelly/).

-**Alternative(s)**: for low to moderate load any agent capable of consuming Kafka records, maintaining connections to Neo4j and Cassandra is enoug.
+**Alternative(s)**: for low to moderate load any agent capable of consuming Kafka records, maintaining connections to Neo4j and Cassandra is enough.
 For high load, stream processing engines are recommended such as Apache Flink, Apache Spark, Apache Storm, Kafka Streams and more.

 #### What the Reasoner does